 As soon as the Olympic flame has been lit, the participants in the IKA/Culinary Olympics will only have one objective: to gain as many points as possible.
 The jury will judge the teams and individual exhibitors in each competition discipline.

 The competitor scoring the highest number of points at the end of the day in the largest international culinary arts competition will be the stage winner of the day in the individual ranking.
 Several gold, silver and bronze medals will be awarded in each category based on the number of points.
 The competitors will only learn the exact number of points on the last day of the competition.

-Prize presentations for the Olympic champions: 19 February 2020
+Prize presentations for the Olympic champions: Date has not been determined yet

 The title “Olympic Champion 2020” will be awarded in the “National”, “Junior”, “Community Catering” and “Armed Forces” categories.
 A team will be crowned as Olympic Champion in every discipline.